arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-7.md

 ## F-word
 Do you realize know what you have just accomplished?
-You have invented functors!
+You have invented Functors!
 In order to understand this better, we need to examine the `<<|` signature and to reinterpret it through a new lens.
 Here's the implementation:

 ```fsharp